MegumiTok/text-craft/README.md

 A collection of lightweight Markdown text processing tools implemented purely with **Vanilla JavaScript** (no frameworks or libraries).

+This project focuses on:

+- Browser environments (no Node.js).
+- ES Modules (`import/export`) as the default.

 ## Directory Structure

 ```text